 Bruce Kalman, Los Angeles, CA: This New Jersey native cooks farm-to-table and nose-to-tail Italian food at his restaurant Union in Pasadena and Knead Pasta Bar in downtown LA’s Grand Central Market.

 Brother Luck, Colorado Springs, CO: Luck’s restaurant Four is influenced by Spain, Native American, and Latin American cuisines.

 Melissa Perfit, San Francisco, CA: Cooking for more than a decade for Bay Area chefs including Michael Mina and Charles Phan, she is now the executive chef of Bar Crudo.

 Tu David Phu, Oakland, CA: Now the chef and founder of AN: A Vietnamese Dining Experience, he hosts pop-up dinners in the Bay Area.

-Joe Sasto, Los Angeles, CA: He’ll Michael Mina’s Cal Mare opens later this year, he’ll step in as chef de cuisine.
+Joe Sasto, Los Angeles, CA: Michael Mina’s Cal Mare opens later this year in the Beverly Center, where he’ll step in as chef de cuisine.